1 General Rules

 1.8.2 Home Country/Region

-A Player’s home country is the country where his main place of residence is.
-The tournament is open to all players/teams residing in India.
+A player's home country is the country where his main place of residence is.
+The tournament is open for minimum 3 players resident and residing in India.

 1.8.3 Residence/Nationality and Number of Players in a Team

 The Team roster can hold a maximum of five Players.
-All team members need to be residents of India and be residing in India at the time of participating in the tournament.
+Minimum three team members need to be residents of India and be residing in India at the time of participating in the tournament.

 Each qualified team for Online Finale has the option to replace one player from their registered team by informing the tournament organizer in advance.

 Every Player must have their own SteamID with Counter-Strike: Global Offensive in order to play in the tournament and must submit it during registration.
 The same cannot be changed once a tournament has begun.

 1.8.5 Team Names